 The Models That Work

 It would be irresponsible to catalog the crisis without examining what is actually working.
 Several models have demonstrated, at scale, the capacity to match the scope of the problem.
-They share common features that tell us something important about what mentorship actually requires.
+They share common features that reveal what mentorship actually requires.

 The 100 Black Men of America.
-Founded in 1963, operating in more than 100 chapters across the country, their model is distinctive because it is explicitly intergenerational — successful Black men mentoring young Black men not merely in academic skills but in the full range of competencies required for navigating American society as a Black male.
-Their program data shows:
+Founded in 1963, operating in more than 100 chapters across the country, their model is distinctive because it is explicitly intergenerational.
+Successful Black men mentor young Black men not just in academic skills but in the full range of competencies required for navigating American society as a Black male.
+Their program data shows the following.

 - Significant improvements in academic performance